PrzemekWasinski/FishingGame/README.md

 ![fish_screenshot](https://github.com/user-attachments/assets/d9451dd9-dadb-49c3-9d8c-5f3a25373fb0)   ![rods_screenshot](https://github.com/user-attachments/assets/c1e78b9d-b529-4d28-b1d4-8ea39f0998b3)

-When adding a new fish inside `fish.csv` it will also need a 30x15 `.png` image inside `/textures/fish_images`, if you do not want to add an image just type in `"_blank.png"` in the image parameter inside of `fish.csv`.
+When adding a new fish inside `fish.csv` it will also need a 30x15 `.png` image inside `/textures/fish_images`, if you do not want to add an image just type in `"_blank.png"` in the image parameter.